renatabg2205/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition
 <br>
-Statistical study to compare vehicle performance of the MechaCars against other manufacturers’ vehicles
+Statistical study to compare vehicle performance of the MechaCars against other manufacturers’ vehicles:
 <br><br>
 Metrics to be tested:
 <ul>